-The SyFy Network premiered the newest spin-off of the beleaguered Stargate franchise this weekend.
-The new series “Stargate Universe” is considerably darker and grittier than the previous Stargate properties, all of which were campy and suffered from cliche after obvious cliche.The bottom line: Stargate Universe is a huge improvement over previous efforts.
+The SyFy Network premiered the newest spin-off of the beleaguered Stargate franchise this weekend, with the new series “Stargate Universe”.
+SGU is darker and grittier than the previous Stargate properties.
+All of which were campy and suffered from cliche after obvious cliche.The bottom line: Stargate Universe is a huge improvement over previous efforts.
 If producers can maintain the quality and the writers can develop compelling stories, then SGU may finally be a series worthy of the name Stargate.

 The best science fiction series use technology or alien species as allegory for the human condition and current events while weaving a story that could essentially be trasnposed to any period of human history.
 Battlestar Galactica for example could have easily been told from the perspective of a World War two aircraft carrier surrounded by a Japanese fleet and cut off from all allied support.
 Stargate has leaned entirely on such devices to camouflage a plot line that had long ago run out of steam.